Li–Fraumeni syndrome

 Li–Fraumeni syndrome (LFS) is a rare, autosomal dominant, hereditary disorder that predisposes carriers to cancer development.
 It was named after two American physicians, Frederick Pei Li and Joseph F. Fraumeni Jr., who first recognized the syndrome after reviewing the medical records and death certificates of childhood rhabdomyosarcoma patients.
 The disease is also known as SBLA, for the Sarcoma, Breast, Leukemia, and Adrenal Gland cancers that it is known to cause.

 Etiology

 LFS is caused by germline mutations (also called genetic variants) in the TP53 tumor suppressor gene, which encodes a transcription factor (p53) that normally regulates the cell cycle and prevents genomic mutations.
 The variants can be inherited, or can arise from mutations early in embryogenesis, or in one of the parent's germ cells.

 LFS is thought to occur in about 1 in 5,000 individuals in the general population.
-In Brazil there is a common founder variant, p.Arg337, that occurs in about 1 in every 375 people.
+In Southern and Southeastern Brazil, there is a common founder mutation, p.R337H, that occurs in about 1 in every 375 people.
 LFS is inherited in an autosomal dominant fashion which means that a person with LFS has a 50% chance to pass the syndrome on in each pregnancy (and a 50% chance to not pass on the syndrome).

+In 2025, a sperm donor from Copenhagen was discovered to have a germ line mutation causing LFS, having fathered at least 197 children in 14 countries.
+A presenter at a May 2025 genetics conference discovered that out of 67 children conceived from this donor, 23 had the mutation and 10 had developed cancer.